 - Black-Eyed Pea Salad with Corn, Bacon, and Avocado

-- 3 ounces Romano cheese, broken into small pieces
+- 3 ounces Pecorino Romano cheese (broken into small pieces)

 - juice and zest of 2 lemons

 - ½ teaspoon black pepper